Person responsible for the Allied Healthcare training program:

 - Have students sign in on the final exam attendance sheet and check off that the proctor has read the opening statement

-- dvise the students that the exam results will be returned to the school/testing identified on their registration form for those that “Opted In.”
+- Advise the students that the exam results will be returned to the test site/testing identified on their registration form for those that “Opted In.”
 For those that “Opted Out”, their results will be included in the aggregate report but without any personally identifying information.
 Individual exam results can be viewed in their student portal at www.amcaexams.com.

 - Cheating of any kind will not be tolerated, including but not limited to: